namanxdev/TrailBlaze/README.md

-# YelpCamp - Campgrounds Web Application
+# TrailBlaze - Campgrounds Web Application

-YelpCamp is a full-stack web application that allows users to create, edit, delete, and review campgrounds.
+TrailBlaze is a full-stack web application that allows users to create, edit, delete, and review campgrounds.
 It includes user authentication, image uploads, and flash messaging.

 ## 📌 Features
 - ✅ **User Authentication** – Sign up, login, and logout using Passport.js